 - Betrayal Trauma Recovery (BTR.ORG) offers Group Sessions and individual coaching for women experiencing emotional and psychological abuse.
 BTR provides a supportive environment to help you heal and regain control of your life.

-- The BTR.ORG Meditation Workshop has helped thousands of victims relax and sleep.
+- The Betrayal Trauma Recovery Workshop includes 13 meditations that have helped thousands of victims relax and sleep.

 Experiencing spousal abandonment syndrome can be incredibly challenging, but recovery is possible.